darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ### creating additional modifiers

 The only valid modifiers are the Shift, Ctrl and Alt keys on the keyboard.
-You can define additional keys (or device buttons) as modifiers by assigning keys/buttons to the the "global/modifier" action.
+You can define additional keys (or device buttons) as modifiers by assigning keys/buttons to the "global/modifier" action.
 However, these will merely function as extra Ctrl, Alt or Shift keys -- you cannot create "new" modifiers.

 ## extending simple shortcuts with movement